Refinitiv/Real-Time-SDK/Java/Eta/README.md

 	- Visual Studio 14 (2015)
 - Solaris 10 X86 64-bit (SunStudio12)
 - Solaris 11 X86 64-bit (SunStudio12)

+Users are welcome to migrate open source code to the platforms they prefer, however support for the included ETA libraries are only provided on platforms captured in the README file.

 # Obtaining the Thomson Reuters Field Dictionaries